 Ife is a frequent television and radio commentator who offers incisive insights on the criminal legal system, courtroom injustices and anti-Blackness.

 She was also a 2023 Legal Aid Lawyer on the Year finalist in the category of 'Legal Aid New Comer'.

-Ife Thompson is an award-nominated UK-based Community Activist, United Nations Fellow, Black History Expert, Curator, Barrister and Writer.
-She campaigns for the rights of peoples of African Descent in the UK, as she believes we should live in a world where Black people can live free from Racism and Oppression.
+Ife Thompson is also an award-nominated UK-based Community Activist, Black History Expert, Curator and Writer.
+She was also recently crowned Miss Ebony UK Culture and Tourism 2023.
+She campaigns for the rights of people of African Descent in the UK, as she believes we should live in a world where Black people can live free from Racism and Oppression.

 She has founded two civil society organisations to further these pursuits.
 The first being BLAM UK- an award-winning Non-profit that provides educational, advocacy and well-being support for Black people living in Britain.

 The second being Black Protest Legal Support UK a hub of UK-based Lawyers willing to provide Pro-bono support to BLM Activists.
 Since its inception in June 2020, they have able to ensure that there are Independent Legal observers at every London BLM protests- to monitor police intimidation and to provide protesters with bustards containing their legal rights.
 BPLS has also been able to facilitate legal support for BLM activists.

 Ife was recently selected by the United Nations Office of Human Rights Commission, as the United Nations Fellow for the Decade for People of African Descent.
 Ife aims to ensure the activities of the Decade are properly recognised and furthered in the United Kingdom.
 She wants to ensure that the human rights of Black people locally and globally are better protected.